Enrique Iglesias: 2012–2014: Sex and Love

 The next single to be released from the album was "Bailando", featuring Descemer Bueno, and Gente De Zona.
-"Bailando" was immensely successful becoming his 25th #1 on Billboard Hot Latin Songs chart.
-Bailando was #1 for 41 consecutive weeks on Billboard's Hot Latin songs chart becoming the longest reigning #1 in the history of the chart beating the record previously held by Shakira's 25 week run.
-This record was later broken in 2017 when "Despacito" by Luis Fonsi and Daddy Yankee featuring Justin Bieber Bailando was also a crossover success in part due to a Spanglish version of the song which featured rapper Sean Paul which saw the song peak at #12 on Billboard's Hot 100 and Top 10 on the airplay chart becoming the highest charting Spanish song since the Macarena in 1996.
+"Bailando" was immensely successful becoming his 25th No. 1 on Billboard Hot Latin Songs chart.
+"Bailando" was No. 1 for 41 consecutive weeks on Billboard's Hot Latin songs chart becoming the longest reigning No. 1 in the history of the chart beating the record previously held by Shakira's 25 week run.
+This record was later broken in 2017 when "Despacito" by Luis Fonsi and Daddy Yankee featuring Justin Bieber "Bailando" was also a crossover success in part due to a Spanglish version of the song which featured rapper Sean Paul which saw the song peak at No. 12 on Billboard's Hot 100 and Top 10 on the airplay chart becoming the highest charting Spanish song since the Macarena in 1996.
 The original Spanish music video of the song was also YouTube's second most watched music video of 2014, behind Katy Perry's hit single, "Dark Horse" and was the first Spanish language video to reach a billion views on the platform.
 "Bailando" currently has over 3 billion views on YouTube.
 The song won three Latin Grammy awards including Song of the Year.
 In addition to the original Spanish version, Iglesias also released two Portuguese versions of the song featuring the Portuguese singer Mickael Carreira and the Brazilian singer Luan Santana.

 Sex and Love was Spotify's 7th most-streamed album worldwide in 2014, and "Bailando" was the most-streamed song in both Mexico and Spain.
 Iglesias was also called the King of 2014, due to his tenth album, Sex and Love, and his hit single "Bailando".
 Billboard called him "The Crowd Pleaser" of 2014.
 After more than a decade with Universal Music, Iglesias left the record label in 2015 and signed on with Sony Music.